Blendify/blender-manual/blender_docs/manual/editors/info/screen_capture.rst

 ------------------------

-There is a way to match the Blender Window dimensions with the Output Video File, achieving standard dimensions for the output of the Blender Screencast.
-(e.g. NTSC, HD, Full HD, etc.).
+There is a way to match the Blender Window dimensions with the Output Video File, achieving standard dimensions for the output of the Blender Screencast (e.g. NTSC, HD, Full HD, etc.).
 You can control the width and height of your Blender Window, starting Blender from a command line.
 To learn more about starting Blender from a command line,